MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -SignatureDefinitionUpdateFileSharesSources

-Indicates that the cmdlet removes specified file-share sources for definition updates.
+Specifies whether to remove the file share sources for signature definition update files.
+You don't
+need to specify a value with this switch.

+The value of this setting is meaningful only if the **SignatureFallBackOrder** parameter contains
+the value `FileShares`.

 ```yaml
 Type: SwitchParameter